 As the definition explicitly states, RLUIPA’s scope is limited.
 The limitation, arguably, affects a claimant’s standing.
 In other words, to argue a RLUIPA violation, the claimant must have some form of interest in the land that is subjected to government action.
 In the case above, although the House of Prayer owned a neighboring property one-half mile away, it held no interest in the land where Milco’s proposed facility will be constructed.
 Accordingly, the Court held that any RLUIPA claim brought by House of Prayer must fail.
 Click hereto view the court’s opinion.

 This is but one of the many issues that could arise when asserting a RLUIPA claim.
-If you have any question about this blog, or would like to know how the experts at Dalton & Tomich, PLC, can help, feel free to contact us.
+If you have any question about this blog, or would like to know how the attorneys at Dalton & Tomich, PLC, can help, feel free to contact us.

 See42 U.S.C. §§ 2000cc(a)(1), (b)(1)–(3).